-The Pentagon said last week a 120-strong taskforce was scouring an Iraq war database to prepare for the potential fallout from the release of secret military reports.
+The US Pentagon said last week a 120-strong taskforce was scouring an Iraq war database to prepare for potential fallout from an expected release by WikiLeaks of some 400,000 secret military reports.

 It appealed to the media to avoid facilitating the leak of documents regarding Iraq.

-In July, WikiLeaks published 77,000 classified US military documents on the war in Afghanistan and is expected to publish another 15,000.
+The whistleblower website published 77,000 classified US military documents on the war in Afghanistan in July and is expected to publish another 15,000.

-The documents on Afghanistan, revealing details of civilian victims and supposed links between Pakistan and the Taliban insurgents, enraged the Pentagon.
+The documents on Afghanistan, revealing details of civilian victims and supposed links between Pakistan and the Taliban insurgents, infuriated the Pentagon.

-Human rights groups were also worried that the names of Afghans aiding US forces had not been erased, potentially leaving them open to reprisals.
+Human rights groups were also worried that the names of Afghans aiding US forces had not been erased, laying them open to reprisals.

 © 2010 AFP